 SERIES--- as of June 2015, there are now

-five books available, including two in inexpensive PDF download
+five books available, including three in inexpensive PDF download

 BOOK ABOUT FROSTLINE KITS WAS PUBLISHED IN LATE 2007.
 IT CONTAINS